Supervisor profiles – Exeter

 How often PhD students see you in a timetabled group meeting: At least once a week

-Other research groups that PhD students will have the opportunity to frequently interact with: Your physical lab work will be based in both main and second supervisor's lab, and you will have the opportunity to join both group's regular lab meetings.
+Other research groups that PhD students will have the opportunity to frequently interact with: The physical lab work will be based in both the main and second supervisor's lab, and the student will have the opportunity to join both group's regular lab meetings.
 Apart from Prof Holderied, all co-supervisors are based on the Exeter Streatham campus within minutes of walking, making frequent in-person interaction easy.
+The student will have the opportunity to visit Prof Holderied's lab in Bristol, and Prof Holderied will be available for online meetings when needed.

 Notice needed for feedback on work (based on a 5000 word report): 1-2 weeks